hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 What do you mean?
 Asked Roland.

-Take a seat Roland, it's about time we talked.
+It's getting chilly, come, take a seat by the fire Roland, it's about time we talked.
+We are going to have a clear stary night, it seems.

+Anyways.
 Since I've thought about this moment for a long time, I decided it would be best to choose my words very carefully, you deserve it.
-I wrote you a letter — says he unfolds a piece of paper.
+I wrote you a letter — says as he unfolds a piece of paper he took out from his sleeve.

+The Man in Red takes a deep breath.
 Ready?

 Dear Roland — begins to read out loud.

-I know what you want to hear, what you came all this way for.
+I know why you came all this way for.
 You are looking for answers.
-But when we think we have all the answers, the questions change.
+But... when we think we have all the answers, the questions change.
 So I'll give you something better instead.
 Redemption.

 You are not a bad person, nor a good one.
-Most importantly, you have not forgotten the face of your father.
+ANd most importantly, you have not forgotten the face of your father.
 In this level of the tower, I get to judge that.
-You did well, better than I expected, And yes, it was worth it, all the blood and tears.
+You did well, better than I expected.
+And yes, it was worth it, all the blood and tears.
 Your loved ones left behind, their names in your head right now, and everything your ever cared.
 All this sacrifice, your existance, was used to construct this tower.
 Every door you have opened in your life, has been